 Investigation-derived waste (IDW) will include soil, groundwater, and miscellaneous solid waste generated on site during the RI.
-IDW generated on site that cannot be disposed of on site will be containerized and disposed of at an approved facility.
+Waste soil will be returned to their respective boring location within 12 inches of the surface and restored.
+Activities that would require disposal offsite include well installations and groundwater sampling.
+IDW generated on site that cannot be disposed of on site will be containerized and disposed of at an approved facility typically during the remedial phase of the project following NYCRR Part 360 guidance.
 IDW will be managed in accordance with NYSDEC DER-10 Section 3.3e.